 Earlier reports discussed the lack of appreciable change in water quality within the East Camp mines until 2002 when several of the shafts exhibited significant departure from previous trends.
-Data from the 2010 sampling indicate that the changes in concentration are sustained for yet another year.
-Again, most notable is the elevated concentration of metals, arsenic, iron, manganese, zinc and sulfate in the Kelley shaft.
-The Anselmo, Kelley and Steward mines were sampled during the spring 2010 sample event at depths of 100 ft and 1,000 ft below the water surface.
-Fall 2010 samples were collected from similar depths with the exception of the Anselmo Mine, where only the 100-ft-below water-surface sample was collected due to obstructions at depth in the mine shaft.
-Concentrations varied very little with sample depth.
+Data from the 2013 sampling indicate that the changes in concentration are sustained for yet another year.
+Again, most notable is the elevated concentration of arsenic, iron, manganese, zinc and sulfate in the Kelley shaft The Anselmo, Kelley and Steward mines were sampled during the spring 2013 sample event at a depth of 100 ft below the water surface.
+No depth samples were collected from any of the mines due to obstructions at depth in the mine shaft Concentrations varied very little with sample depth in previous years.
 (Data shown in figures are from samples collected 100 ft below the water surface.)

-Kelley: iron, sulfate, arsenic, and aluminum increased to near historic concentrations in 2003-2004, decreasing gradually in 2005-2010 (fig. 2-29).
-Copper concentrations increased in the 2010 samples; however, they remain very low.
+Kelley: iron, sulfate, arsenic, and aluminum increased to near historic concentrations in 2003-2004, decreasing gradually from 2005-2013 (fig. 2-30).
+Copper concentrations increased in the 2010-2013 samples; however, they remain very low.

-Anselmo: the trend for iron concentrations remains elevated but less than 2004 concentrations; arsenic concentrations were similar to those seen in 2004; zinc concentrations remain similar to those seen in 2007 (fig. 2-30).
-Copper concentrations remain very low (<20 μ g/L).
+Anselmo: the trend for iron concentrations remains elevated but less than 2004 concentrations; arsenic concentrations were similar to those seen in 2004; zinc concentrations remain similar to those seen in 2007 (fig. 2-31).
+Copper concentrations remain very low ($<20 \mu g/L$).

 Steward: the iron and arsenic concentrations in the Steward shaft remain high, following the upward trend of recent years.
-The trend has been downward for zinc and copper (fig. 2-31); however zinc concentrations remain well above standards.
+The trend has been downward for zinc and copper (fig. 2-32); however, zinc concentrations remain well above standards.

-Figure 2-29.
-Iron and arsenic concentrations over time in the Kelley Mine.

 Figure 2-30.
-Iron and arsenic concentrations (top) and cadmium and zinc concentrations (bottom) over time in the Anselmo Mine.
+Kelley Mine Iron and arsenic concentrations over time.

 Figure 2-31.
+Anselmo Mine Iron and arsenic concentrations (top) and cadmium and zinc concentrations (bottom) over time.

-Iron and arsenic concentrations (top) and cadmium and zinc concentrations (bottom) over time in the Steward Mine.
+Figure 2-32.
+Steward Mine Iron and arsenic concentrations (top) and cadmium and zinc concentrations (bottom) over time.